 last updated on: 14th Oct 2013

-You can follow regular updates by clicking on the Richard III News page
+You can follow regular updates by visiting te dedicated King Richard in Leicester website

 Find out more about the dig and discovery at the University of Leicester site